Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Case-Management.md

 ### Delete
 Clicking on the "***Delete***" button deletes the currently selected test steps, and reorders the test step position numbers to close any gaps in numbering.

 ### Clone
 Clicking on the "***Clone***" button makes a duplicate of the current test step or linked test case and inserts the copied version directly above the original one.

+When cloning the test step note that:

+- description and custom fields (with formatting) are cloned
+- file attachments are cloned
+- associated incidents and requirements are *not* cloned
+- history and execution status are *not* cloned

 ### Import Steps from Test Case
 Click the "***Import***" button to import all the test steps of another test case.
 When you click the button a popup will let you choose a single test case to import steps from.
 Only users who can modify the current test case and who can create test steps can use this functionality.

 ### Refresh
 Clicking on the "***Refresh***" button simply reloads the list of test steps.
 This is useful if other people are making changes to the test list and you want to make sure that you have the most current version.

 ### Show / Hide Columns
 By default the test step list screen will display the Description, Expected Result and Sample Data fields.
 However the Expected Result and Sample Data fields are optional and can be hidden if necessary to make more space.
 If you have configured custom properties for test steps, you can use the Show/Hide features to display one or more of your custom properties instead.
 These fields will then be editable in this grid-view.

 ### Editing Test Steps
 To modify an existing Test Step you simply need to click on the "***Edit***" button to the right of the step, or just *double-click* on the cells in the row.
 That will switch the selected row into Edit mode.
 The various columns are turned into editable text-boxes, and "***Save***" and "***Cancel***" buttons are displayed in the last column: